About This Chapter

 41. Compound Sentences: Lesson for Kids

 When you want to join two sentences, you can create one compound sentence.
-Compound sentences are connected with a conjunction and express a related idea.
-Read the lesson, and you'll see that compound sentences are everywhere!
+Compound sentences are connected with a conjunction or a semicolon and express a related idea.
+Complete this lesson, and you'll see that compound sentences are everywhere!
 (Yes, that's a compound sentence!)

 42. Exclamatory Sentences: Lesson for Kids